Walter Hungerford, 1st Baron Hungerford: Career

 His father had been strongly attached to the Lancastrian cause at the close of the reign of King Richard II (1377–1399), having been steward in the household of John of Gaunt.
 On the accession of King Henry IV in 1399, Walter was knighted and was granted an annuity of £40 out of the lands of Margaret, Duchess of Norfolk.
 He served as Member of Parliament for Wiltshire in October 1400, in 1404, 1407, 1413, and in January 1413–14, and served as Member of Parliament for Somerset in 1409.
-He served as Speaker of the House of Commons from 29 January 1413/14, the last parliament in which he served as an MP.
+He served as an MP from 29 January 1413/14, and as Speaker of the House of Commons from 30 April 1414, during the second parliament of Henry V, known as the Fire and Faggot Parliament, until its dissolution on 29 May 1414.
+This was the last parliament in which he served as an MP.

 He was appointed Sheriff of Wiltshire for 1405, during which term he pronounced his own selection as MP for Wiltshire, and as Sheriff of Somerset and Dorset for 1414.

 Hungerford won renown as a warrior.
 In 1401 he was with the English army in France, and is said to have defeated the French king in a duel outside Calais.
 He distinguished himself in battle and tournament, and received substantial rewards.
 In consideration of his services he was granted in 1403 one hundred marks per annum, payable by the town and castle of Marlborough in Wiltshire, and was appointed Sheriff of Wiltshire.
 On 22 July 1414 he was nominated ambassador to treat for a league with Sigismund, King of the Romans, and as the English envoy attended the Council of Constance in 1414–15.

 In the autumn of 1415, with twenty men-at-arms and sixty horse archers, Hungerford accompanied King Henry V to France.
-He can probably be identified correctly as the officer who on the eve of the Battle of Agincourt expressed regret that the English had not ten thousand archers, which drew a famous rebuke from the king.
+He can probably be identified as the officer who on the eve of the Battle of Agincourt expressed regret that the English had not ten thousand archers, which drew a famous rebuke from the king.
 In Shakespeare's Henry V, however, this officer is the Earl of Westmoreland.
 He fought bravely at the Battle of Agincourt, but the legend that he took Charles, Duke of Orléans prisoner is not substantiated.
 He was employed in May 1416 in diplomatic negotiations with ambassadors of Theodoric, Archbishop of Cologne and in November 1417 with envoys from France.

 In 1417 he was made Admiral of the Fleet under John of Lancaster, 1st Duke of Bedford, and in 1418 was with King Henry V at the Siege of Rouen.
 In November 1418 he was designated Steward of the King's Household, and was granted the barony of Hommet in Normandy (today Le Hommet).
 He took part in the peace negotiations of 1419 and on 3 May 1421 was installed as a Knight of the Garter.